 b.
 The food and beverage tax under Article V.

 c.
 The admissions tax under Article VII.

+The services tax under Article VIII.

-6.03.
-Imposition and Rate of Tax.
+6.02.
+Imposition; Rate of Retail Sales Tax.

 a.
-For the privilege of engaging in the business of making sales at retail within Tribal and trust lands, a tax is hereby imposed at a rate of six percent (6%) of the gross receipts of the business, plus penalty and interest if applicable as provided by law, less deductions allowed by Section 6.04.
+For the privilege of engaging in the business of making sales at retail within Tribal and trust lands, a tax is hereby imposed at a rate of six percent (6%) of the gross receipts of the business, plus penalty and interest if applicable as provided by law, less deductions allowed by Section 6.03.

 b.
-Any person engaged in the business of making sales at retail who is, at the same time, engaged in some other kind of business, occupation or profession that is taxable under any other section of this ordinance or is not taxable under this ordinance, shall keep books to show separately the transactions used in determining the tax levied by this Article.
+Any person engaged in the business of making sales at retail who is, at the same time, engaged in some other kind of business, occupation or profession that is taxable under any other section of this Ordinance or is not taxable under this Ordinance, shall keep books to show separately the transactions used in determining the tax levied by this Article.

 c.
 The taxpayer may pass the amount of the tax owed on to the person purchasing the goods and add such amount to the sales price.

-6.04.
-Deductions from Gross Receipts; Exemptions from Retail Sales Tax.
-In computing the amount of tax levied under this act for any quarter, a taxpayer shall exclude from the amount of gross receipts the following sales of tangible personal property:
+6.03.
+Exemptions from Retail Sales Tax.
+The retail sales tax shall not apply to:

 a.
 Sales at retail of tangible personal property provided on a complimentary basis.
 Complimentary does not include items purchased with points or rewards value;